apache/airflow-client-java/airflow-client/docs/DagApi.md

     DagApi apiInstance = new DagApi(defaultClient);
     String dagId = "dagId_example"; // String | The DAG ID.
     String orderBy = "orderBy_example"; // String | The name of the field to order the results by.
-Prefix a field name with `-` to reverse the sort order. try {
+Prefix a field name with `-` to reverse the sort order.  *New in version 2.1.0* try {
       TaskCollection result = apiInstance.getTasks(dagId, orderBy);
       System.out.println(result);